opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 {% hint style="warning" %}
 ⚠️ **Caution**
-Make sure to run the workflow from the release branch.
+Make sure to run the workflow from the corresponding release branch.
 {% endhint %}

 Once triggered, this workflow will: